-How To Make A Chambered Hollow Wood Surfboard
+How to make a Chambered Hollow Wood Surfboard

 Making a chambered wooden surfboard is not as hard as you think it would be!
 Using Australian grown Paulownia (hardwood), you eliminate the need for any fibreglass and resin – avoiding nasty chemicals and saving you money at the same time.
 Paulownia is a timber similar in weight to balsa, but much stronger.
 Balsa boards are usually not strong enough on their own, so they need to be glassed like a normal foam board.
-You can get all the supplies you need to make your hollow wooden board here.
+You can get all the supplies you need to make your hollow wooden board on our site.

 Step 1 : Design your board – you can copy a board you already own or design your own template in a free software program such as AKU Shaper or Shape3d.

 Step 2 : The first thing you need to do is determine the rocker of your board.
-You can print the rocker template from the abovementioned shaping programs.
+You can print the rocker template from the above mentioned shaping programs.

 Step 3 : Trace the rocker onto each piece of timber

 Step 4 : Cut the rocker template out with a jigsaw or bandsaw, being sure to cut at least ¼ inch outside of the guidelines to allow for shaping.

 Step 5 : Spot glue each piece of wood with normal wood glue or PVA glue.
 You only need a small amount of glue (the size of a 20c piece) every 12 inches or so.
 This glue is just to hold the wood together while you shape the board.